calliope-edu/pxt-calliope/docs/device/error-codes.md

 ## Board system errors

 The @boardname@ system errors range between **01** - **99**.
-For a full list of these codes, what they mean and what you can do to resolve them, visit the [micro:bit guide to error codes](https://support.microbit.org/en/support/solutions/articles/19000016969).
+For a full list of these codes, what they mean and what you can do to resolve them, visit the [Calliope mini guide to error codes](https://support.microbit.org/en/support/solutions/articles/19000016969).

 * **10** (`MICROBIT_I2C_LOCKUP`): the @boardname@'s I2C bus is not working
 * **20** (`MICROBIT_OOM`): there is no free memory on the @boardname@